Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Overview

-For a new workbench it’s best to plan ahead and design a spot for your vise.
-And, with the Eclipse quick release vise you’ll be able to choose from a 7, 9 or 10″ jaw size.
+For a new workbench, planning and designing a spot for your vise is best.
+And, with the Eclipse quick-release vise, you can choose from a 7, 9, or 10″ jaw size.

 Here’s what to like about this vise: